rbwatson/to-do-service-auto/docs/before-you-start-a-tutorial.md

 ## Test your development system

-To test your development system:.
+To test your development system:

 1. Create and checkout a test branch of your fork of the To-Do-service repository.
     Your `GitHub repository workspace` is the directory that contains your fork of